DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Experiments and Results

 \subsection{Model Complexity and Performance Analysis}

 Table~\ref{tab:model_complexity} presents a comparative analysis of trainable parameter counts, training duration, and classification accuracy across DBConformer and nine baseline models.
-Observed that: \begin{itemize} \item Compared to lightweight CNN models, DBConformer introduces additional complexity due to the dual branches.
-Nonetheless, the trade-off in model size and training time is well-compensated by superior performance. \item DBConformer achieves the highest classification accuracy, surpassing all competing CNN and Conformer models.
-Despite incorporating a dual-branch Conformer design, it maintains a moderate number of parameters, with over 8$\times$ fewer parameters than the high-capacity EEG Conformer. \item Overall, DBConformer demonstrates an effective balance between model capacity, computational efficiency, and accuracy, highlighting its suitability for EEG decoding. \end{itemize}
+Observe that: \begin{itemize} \item Compared to lightweight CNN models, DBConformer introduced additional complexity due to the dual branches.
+Nonetheless, the trade-off in model size and training time was well-compensated by superior performance. \item DBConformer achieved the highest classification accuracy, surpassing all competing baseline models.
+Despite incorporating a dual-branch Conformer design, it maintained a moderate number of parameters, with over 8$\times$ fewer than the high-capacity EEG Conformer. \item IFNet and EEGNet achieved the shortest inference times among CNN-based models.
+Importantly, DBConformer achieved the fastest inference speed among CNN-Transformer hybrids, requiring only 8.7 ms per batch, which meets the real-time requirements for online BCI applications. \end{itemize}